The Charles T. Campbell Eye Microbiology Lab

 Lab Diagnostic Testing: Cytology

 Microscopic examination of direct ocular specimens may provide valuable information but depend on the quality of the sample.
 Smears are generally obtained from the conjunctiva, cornea, aqueous, vitreous, and punctum.
 There are many types of stains used to examine direct specimens.
 The gram and giemsa stains are used in our laboratory.
 Gram stain is used to examine for bacteria, and the giemsa stain is used to determine cytology.
-The giemsa stain is also excellent for detecting bacteria, fungus, Chlamydia, and Acanthamoebae.
+The giemsa stain is also excellent for detecting bacteria, fungus, and Acanthamoeba.
 Many laboratories are uncomfortable with the giemsa stain because of limited experience.
 Laboratories may provide the same answers with other staining techniques.

 Conjunctival specimens